trovu/trovu/docs/users/integration.md

-# Differences to Serchilo and FindFind.it
+# Use Trovu on your device

 ## Desktop web browser